ptug81042/lab-6.1-inventory-tracker/README.md

 # Lab 6.1: Inventory Tracker

-## Critical Thinking
+## Reflection & Critical Thinking

-After completing the lab, consider the following questions:
+Completing this lab provided valuable hands-on experience with TypeScript’s object-oriented features and highlighted the importance of thoughtful software design.
+Consider the following reflective questions and insights:

 1. **How does TypeScript enforce type safety in this object-oriented program?**

-   TypeScript enforces type safety by requiring explicit type annotations for class properties, method parameters, and return types.
-This ensures that only the correct types of values can be assigned or passed, reducing runtime errors and making the code more predictable and maintainable.
+   Working with TypeScript, I noticed how explicit type annotations for class properties, method parameters, and return types act as a safety net.
+This not only prevents accidental type mismatches but also makes the code more self-documenting and easier to maintain.
+TypeScript’s compile-time checks caught potential issues early, which would have been harder to debug at runtime in plain JavaScript.

 2. **How did inheritance reduce code duplication for PhysicalProduct and DigitalProduct?**

-   Inheritance allowed both `PhysicalProduct` and `DigitalProduct` to share common properties and methods defined in the `Product` base class.
-This eliminated the need to rewrite shared logic, such as the constructor and display methods, in each subclass, making the codebase more concise and easier to maintain.
+   By leveraging inheritance, I was able to define shared logic—such as constructors and display methods—in the `Product` base class.
+Both `PhysicalProduct` and `DigitalProduct` inherited these features, which meant I could focus on their unique behaviors without repeating code.
+This made the codebase cleaner and changes to shared logic easier to propagate.

 3. **What are the benefits of using encapsulation and access modifiers (public, private, protected) in this context?**

-   Encapsulation helps group related data and behaviors within classes, hiding internal implementation details and exposing only what is necessary.
-Using access modifiers like `public`, `private`, and `protected` controls how properties and methods are accessed, which helps prevent unintended interactions and keeps the codebase robust and secure.
+   Encapsulation allowed me to group related data and behaviors within each class, keeping implementation details hidden and exposing only what’s necessary.
+Using access modifiers like `public`, `private`, and `protected` helped control how properties and methods are accessed, reducing the risk of unintended side effects and making the code more robust and secure.

 4. **If you had to add a new type of product (e.g., a SubscriptionProduct), how would polymorphism make this extension straightforward?**

-   Polymorphism allows new product types to extend the `Product` base class and override methods as needed.
-The rest of the program can interact with all products through the shared `Product` interface, making it easy to add new product types like `SubscriptionProduct` without changing the code that processes products in general.
+   Polymorphism was a powerful concept in this lab.
+By interacting with products through a shared interface or base class, I could easily introduce new product types like `SubscriptionProduct`.
+As long as the new class adhered to the expected interface, the rest of the system would work seamlessly, demonstrating how polymorphism supports scalability and flexibility in software design.

+---

+Reflecting on these questions, I see how TypeScript’s features and object-oriented principles work together to create code that is not only functional but also maintainable and extensible.
+This lab reinforced the value of planning class hierarchies and thinking ahead about how new requirements might be integrated in the future.